beejjorgensen/bgnet0/src/bgnet0_part_0800_ipv6.md

 * **`2001:db8::/32`** - for use in documentation
 * **`fe80::/10`** - link local address

-There are IPv6 ranges with special meanings, but those are the common ones you'll see.
+There are other IPv6 ranges with special meanings, but those are the common ones you'll see.

 ## IPv6 and DNS